 Get to Know Gather, the Restaurant That Sources Its Fresh Ingredients from Eastern Market

-The restaurant's close proximity to the market guarantees farm-to-table service.
+The restaurant's close proximity to the market promotes farm-to-table service

 Once they found a location, another goal became a bit easier: sourcing most food from Eastern Market.